 - In the “Choose an action” section displayed at the bottom, select “Files.”

 - Find and select your mp4 from the file browser that appears.
-The file browser should open up to your “Recent” section, or you can browse to “Downloads.”
+The file browser should open to your “Recent” section, or you can browse “Downloads.”

-- The screen returns to “Video to GIF converter” page with the “Upload video file” section, but now it displays your file.
+- The screen returns to the “Video to GIF converter” page with the “Upload video file” option, but now it displays your file.
 Tap on the “Upload video!” button at the bottom of the screen.

 - Scroll up the newly loaded page to find your mp4 details and a preview.
 Tap on “Convert to GIF!” to start the conversion process.

 - Your animated Twitter image is now an animated GIF.
-Confirm that it saved to your Andrid device by using a file browser.
+Confirm that it is saved to your Android device using a file browser.
 Feel free to rename the file.

-In addition to the mobile site for EZGIF, there are several non-website apps you can install on iOS or Android to accomplish the same thing.
-The apps support the ability to download and save the content to your device versus saving them from the web browser but using a web page is safer.
-Still, there are tested and approved applications, if you would rather have a dedicated app that does the same job.
+In addition to the mobile site for EZGIF, you can install several non-website apps on iOS or Android to accomplish the same thing.
+The apps support the ability to download and save the content to your device versus saving them from the web browser, but using a web page is safer.
+Still, if you prefer a dedicated app that does the same job, there are tested and approved applications.
 Just be prepared for ads!

 You only need to click the convert button once to access your GIF, not convert it and then download it.
-Second, because it happens within its app interface, the GIFs are easier to download and store than they’d otherwise be.
-We did find that the GIFs were a bit lower quality than what we’d otherwise want from the platform, but even so, it’s a reliable app.
+Second, because it happens within its app interface, the GIFs are easier to download and store than expected.
+You’ll find that the GIFs are a bit lower quality than what you’d otherwise want from the platform, but it’s a reliable app.

-- Click on the GIF within the associated tweet to open it in a full-screen display.
+- Click on the “animated GIF” within the associated tweet to open it in a full-screen display.

 - Select “Copy Link.”